 Day 3 — Quito

-During the excursion to the Equator at zero degrees latitude, stand with one foot in each hemisphere in the “middle of the world,” where an 18th-century multinational expedition located the Equator and established for the first time an accurate measurement of the earth’s size.
+On this day you have a visit to the Museo Nacional del Banco Central’s Archaeological Gallery followed by an excursion to the Equator at zero degrees latitude, stand with one foot in each hemisphere in the “middle of the world,” where an 18th-century multinational expedition located the Equator and established for the first time an accurate measurement of the earth’s size.
 Step inside the hundred-foot-tall monument to this endeavor and tour the Ethnographic Museum, illustrating the diversity of Ecuador’s indigenous peoples.
-Afterward, enjoy lunch in a restaurant with a view of the vast Pululahua volcanic crater.
 (B)

 Day 4 — Quito, Baltra, Galápagos Islands, North Seymour

 Fly to the small Galápagos island of Baltra.
 Embark the M.V.
 Santa Cruz II in time for lunch and attend your first briefing by the English-speaking Ecuadorian naturalists.